GermanAcademicWeb/GAW-OpenData/index.md

 DOI: [10.1145/3372923.3404836](https://doi.org/10.1145/3372923.3404836)

 ## Request the Data
-We welcome collaborations from researchers of all academic fields interested in working with our web data.
+We welcome collaborations from researchers of all academic fields interested in working with the German Academic Web.

 Tell us what data you would like to work on and we will create and curate it.